ehealthsuisse/EPR-by-example/README.md

 ## eMedication

-**[Medication Card document](../main/files/MedicationCardDocument.md)** - Complete overview about the current Medication from the patient
+**[Medication Card document](../main/files/MedicationCardDocument.md)** - Complete overview about the current Medication from the patient.

+## eVaccination

+**[Immunization Administration Document](../main/files/ImmunizationAdministrationDocument.md)** - Primary systems can use this Exchange Format to generate a Immunization Administration document.

+**[Immunization Administration Sections](../main/files/ImmunizationAdministrationSections.md)** - A Immunization Administration document contains a compositions with different possible sections inside.